jorishey1234/tractrac/README.md

 > pip3 install scipy opencv-python imutils h5py parse --user

 2) In the Python folder, run test case, plot and save average velocities with
-> python tractrac.py -a
+> python3 tractrac.py -a

 3) Get help on available commands with :
-> python tractrac.py --help
+> python3 tractrac.py --help

 4) Other sample cases may be run as
-> python tractrac.py -f "../Sample_videos/videotest.avi"
+> python3 tractrac.py -f "../Sample_videos/videotest.avi"

 Run live-treatment by webcam acquisition by
-> python tractrac.py -f "0"
+> python3 tractrac.py -f "0"

-Tracking parameters can be changed (before and while processing) in the txt file _par.txt.
+Tracking parameters can be changed (before and during processing) in the txt file "*_par.txt" which is automatically created in the video folder.
 Precise meaning of parameters are given in the publication <a href="https://perso.univ-rennes1.fr/joris.heyman/PDF/tractrac_final.pdf" > Heyman (2019) </a>.

 # User guide Matlab
 1) Installation